defunkt/gist/README.md

     2-factor auth code:
     Success! https://github.com/settings/applications

-You can read the 2-factor auth code from an sms or the authentification app, depending on how you [set your account up](https://github.com/settings/admin).
+You can read the 2-factor auth code from an sms or the authentication app, depending on how you [set your account up](https://github.com/settings/admin).

 Note: 2-factor authentication